dfrechdev/create-apex-js-app/README.md

 npx create-apex-js-lib <library-name>
 ```

-This will download and run the project generator in one step, without leaving anything installed on your machine from the generator project.
+This will download and run the project generator in one step, without leaving anything installed on your machine from the generator application itself.

 You can also use a specific version for the generation of your library if you wish: